-There are two types of HPV (Types 16 and 18) that cause about 75% of cervical cancer cases, about 70% of vaginal cancer cases, and about 50% of vulvar cancer cases.
+There are two types of HPV (Types 16 and 18) that cause 70% of cervical cancer cases, about 70% of vaginal cancer cases, about 50% of vulvar cancer cases, and about 80% of anal cancer cases.

-Two types of HPV cause about 75% of cervical cancer cases in females.
+Two types of HPV cause 70% of cervical cancer cases in females.

 Having regular Pap tests is the best way to help protect against cervical cancer in the future.
 A Pap test doesn’t diagnose HPV.
 But it looks for abnormal cells (that are caused by certain types of HPV) in the lining of the cervix before the cells become precancer.
-To determine if the changes seen on an abnormal Pap test are caused by HPV, your doctor can order an HPV test.
+Your doctor can order an HPV test to determine if the changes seen on an abnormal Pap test are caused by HPV.

 According to the American College of Obstetricians and Gynecologists, a woman's first Pap test should be at age 21.
-Be sure to follow a health care professional's recommendation for cervical cancer screenings.
+Be sure to follow the recommendation for cervical cancer screenings from your child’s health care professional.

 For girls who are not old enough for a Pap test, regular wellness visits are a good way to start lifelong, healthy habits.